mumarm45/nodeplusangular2/README.md

 # Node and Angular2
 This project is for learning purpose.
-In this project, I have used the nodejs, angular2.

 In this project I have used the nodejs for restfull api and to run the client side angular2 application which consums the api.